ZeANi-SHILIX/BabiBot/README.md

 For detailed instructions on how to access and use each feature of Babi Bot, visit the [Babi Bot website](https://babibot.live/)

 ## Collaborations

-### Semester Organizer

-Babi Bot collaborates with [Semester Organizer](https://github.com/ItamarShalev/semester_organizer) by Itamar Shalev to provide course blocking and unblocking functionality at the Lev Academic Center.
+Babi Bot collaborates with [Semester Organizer](https://github.com/ItamarShalev/semester_organizer) to provide course-related functionalities at the Lev Academic Center.

 ## Contributing and Future Plans

 Contributions to Babi Bot are welcome!
 If you have ideas for improvements, new features, or bug fixes, please feel free to contribute.
 Pull requests are welcome for any changes you'd like to propose.

-For major changes or new features, it's recommended to first open an issue to discuss your ideas.
-This helps ensure that your proposed changes align with the goals of the project.

 ## License

 Babi Bot is licensed under the [Apache License 2.0](LICENSE)